-There are 3 user configurable IC channels available for mapping to GPIO, for use by the user for the target application.
-All 3 IC channels are Master only, and cannot be configured to be slaves at this time.
+There are 3 user configurable I^2C channels available for mapping to GPIO, for use by the user for the target application.
+All 3 I^2C channels are Master only, and cannot be configured to be slaves at this time.

-Please refer to the table on the previous page for details on which GPIO can be configured for IC.
+Please refer to table in Section 4.4 'Alternate Pin Functions - Overview' for details on which GPIO can be configured for I^2C .

-To map an IC Channel to a set of GPIO pins, the following 4DGL function is used:
+To map an $\mathsf{I}^2\mathsf{C}$ Channel to a set of GPIO pins, the following 4DGL function is used:

-I2Cx\Open(Speed, SCLpin, SDApin);
+I2Cx_Open(Speed, SCLpin, SDApin);